Things to Know About Travel Insurance

 Medical Cost Coverage

 It might so happen that a trip needs to be cancelled at the last minute.
-In those circumstances the traveller is usually left to foot the bill for hotel and flight cancellation charges and so on.
+In those circumstances, the traveller has usually left to foot the bill for hotel and flight cancellation charges and so on.
 Trip insurance would also insulate travellers against costs incurred due to transit delays and so on.

 Common Types of Travel Insurance